 After the good dose of sleep I climbed Strážov (1213) – the first peak above 1000 m altitude on my journey.
 As it was Sunday 16th June I was meeting lot of one-day hikers.
 On the way down to Čičmany I met orchids and another guy who was walking from Dukla.
 This one was so happy meeting me and chatting for few minutes.
 You feel kind of brotherhood among long-distance hikers and I find it interesting that we can discern each other from other tourists at first sight.

-I entered a restaurant in Čičmany to have a lunch and the waitress made me feeling my appearance is not the one she expects from her guests.
+I entered a restaurant in Čičmany to have a lunch but the waitress made me feeling my appearance is not the one she expects from her guests.
 So I paid soon and went beyond the village to find the electricity plug.
 It was there, so I plugged-in, went through e-mails, blogged and tried to figure out sharing my position online with my family and friends.
 And out of sudden it was 5 pm.
 Oh dear, 5 pm and I walked only 11 km that day.
 I hiked fast over the mountains to Fačkovské sedlo (808) that is dividing Strážovské vrchy and Malá Fatra ranges.
 I experienced first shower of the journey there and continued till night but felt really exhausted.
+I also used jingles while walking alone at dusk since I entered the bear area of the Carpathians.

 After an exhausting day I was looking forward to a reward in the form of pizza.
-As usual, my order started by sitting close to a socket, plugging in the charger and surrounding it by: smartphone, smartwatch, batteries, headlamp and a keyboard.
+As usually, my order started by sitting close to a socket, plugging in the charger and surrounding it by: smartphone, smartwatch, batteries, headlamp and keyboard.

 In order to charge as fast as possible I used a charger with 3 USB sockets: one with QC 3.0 for quick charging my phone, another 12W one for charging four 18650 batteries (optionally with a splitter to 3 microUSB cables) and another 12W socket for other batteries or devices.
 The batteries plus a lightweight adapter are lighter than a powerbank and enable me to charge/discharge them individually, thus having better control over the juice reserves.
 I made several capacity tests before picking up 2 noname batteries along with 2 Nitecore ones.
 My feeling was that the noname batteries charged faster (due to lack of protection) so I used them more often keeping Nitecore as power reserve.
 Thus I could drain almost 40 W from the grid and get maximum within 1-2 hours my stops lasted.
 Goal Zero Nomad 7 photovoltaic panels were comfortably keeping everything charged while in the high mountains in sunny weather.
 In this case it is much better to charge phone directly as the transfer through a battery spoils about 40% of power.
 However, while walking through forests or during rain, the solar panels performed poorly.
 Fast-charging 80 Wh power bank might be equally good solution.